-The answer really depends on you, your career goals and what you make of it.
+The answer depends on your personal circumstances, your career goals and what you make of it.

-Drawing from my personal experience, here are a few things to consider to help your decision on whether the CFA qualification is right for you.
+Drawing from my personal experience, here are a few things to consider to help your decision on whether the CFA certification is right for you.

 1) What are your current career goals?

 Since 45% of candidates register for the CFA exams due to career reasons, your career goals are a key deciding factor on whether CFA exams are worth it (to you).

 The CFA designation is good signalling tool and a quality indicator.
 However that credibility and respect you get as a charterholder is probably recognized and appreciated by a sub-set of the finance sector, not all.
 For example, the CFA charter is particularly valued in the asset management, equity research, investment strategy and buy-side sector.